yorojanine/Amazon_Vine_Analysis/README.md

       - using `pyspark.sql.functions`, the data can be loaded into a dataframe and the transformation process can begin
       - different dataframes are created to match the tables that will be created in pgAdmin
 3. Switching over to pgAdmin, a new server was created that will use the Amazon RDS endpoint as the host.
 Then, it's a matter of creating a database that will hold all the different tables to be created.
 For the purpose of this portion of the challenge, I created a database named "deliverable1".
 Using the schema provided, four tables were built to reflect its respective columns. ![](resources/D1_createtable.PNG)
-4. Toggling back to the notebook, a new code block was written to connect to the AWS RDS instance to PostgreSQL so that it can write the data/dataframe to its table.
+4. Toggling back to the notebook, a new code block was written to connect to the AWS RDS instance so that it can write the data/dataframe to its table, and for PostgreSQL(pgAdmin) to view it.
      -  For two of the dataframes, they were able to write to their respective table without issue. ![](resources/D1_customer.PNG) ![](resources/D1_review.PNG)
      -  However, I ran into a few challenges with the remaining two and spent a good majority of time trying to troubleshoot.
      -  For the products_table, I kept receiving an error due to duplicate values.
 However, within the code, I had included .drop_duplicates() - so I was unsure of how I was getting that error.
 So I tried trimming the product_id and product_title, in case there was white space being accounted.
 However, that still provided me errors.
 So, next I wanted to check which values and how many were actually hitting as a duplicate.
 So I ran a code block to check those counts and sure enough, I had at least two product ids that had either 354 duplicates or 404 dupes.
 In order to fix this I had to add subset in my code `.drop_duplicates(subset = ["product_id"])`